xuanling-123/Bike-Sales/README.md

 2. Open the Excel file: Open the Excel file using Microsoft Excel or any compatible spreadsheet software.
 3. Explore the Dashboard: Navigate through the different sheets and charts to gain insights into the bike sales data.

-## Credits
-This project is inspired by this YouTube tutorial: https://www.youtube.com/watch?v=opJgMj1IUrc&t=21s